kisungyou/SHT/README.md

 Statistical Hypothesis Testing in R
 ===================================

 `SHT` aims at providing a casket of tools for hypothesis testing procedures ranging from classical to modern techniques.
-Though it's principle centers upon consistent and universal access to a number of cutting-edge academic achievements, we hope it not be used as a primary means of [***p*-hacking**](https://en.wikipedia.org/wiki/Data_dredging).
+We hope it not be used as a primary means of [***p*-hacking**](https://en.wikipedia.org/wiki/Data_dredging).

 Installation
 ------------